josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Tasks to complete_:

-- Launch Azure Machine Learning Workbench from within your DSVM.
+- Launch Azure Machine Learning Workbench from within your DSVM
-- Sign in with your Azure account when prompted.
+- Sign in with your Azure account when prompted
-- Create a new project named "FlightDelays", setting the project directory to "C:\HOL", and using the Blank Project template.
+- Create a new project named "FlightDelays", setting the project directory to "C:\HOL", and using the Blank Project template

 _Exit criteria_:

-- You have the following new file path with a default project structure: C:\HOL\FlightDelays.
+- You have the following new file path with a default project structure: C:\HOL\FlightDelays

   ![Project structure generated after creating new Workbench project](media/new-project-structure.png)